I didn’t have a clue as to what it was called or how to do it, but when I was 19 years old I did my first topical Bible study.

 If we have important decisions to make, topical Bible study can give us direction and confidence that we are headed the right way.

-Topical Bible study can also help us get to know God better and strengthen our relationship with Him.
+An untiring study of the word of God can also help us get to know God better and strengthen our relationship with Him.

 What topic do you want to study?
 We would love to know what subjects are important to you.
 Would you leave a comment below so we can better serve this community?

 I trust that you will try this approach with an open mind and heart.
-Your soul will be blessed while you are learning new things to enrich your life.
+Your soul will be blessed while you are learning new things to enrich your Bible study time.

 You might also like to read: